SLINGhub/StratiRandom/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of StratiRandom is to ...
+The goal of StratiRandom is to stratify and randome sample sequences